ccoupe/hubitat/README-Octoprint.md

 to get command line access to your octoprint (google it) - not hard to do.

 Then `sudo apt install mosquitto-clients`
+I do not use login names and passwords with my broker.
+Too much typing for false security, IMO.
+Hint: you don't have to configure MQTT but you do it your way.

 **You want a static IP for your MQTT Broker machine.** Really. go do it.
+Mine is 192.168.1.3 (aka 'stoic.local' in my mdns) **Hubitat doesn't like dns names in MQTT**.

+Rumor is Mosquitto can be installed on Windows.
+I'd bet homebrew would do it on OSX.
+Don't care.
+Octoprint needs to run 24x7, a small Pi running a linux is already in your network.
+There is no maintenance - I've never had to look at the logs - really!
+OK, maybe once when there was a login problem.

+## MQTT Explorer

 ## Power outlet
 Since I want to control the power to the printer from Hubitat need an outlet.